-We imagine a medical and public health education, research, and practice that centers the narratives and experiences of womxn of color and marginalized communities.
+We imagine and work towards a medical and public health education, research, and practice that centers and prioritizes the narratives and experiences of womxn of color and communities that have been marginalized.

 The Freedom School for Intersectional Medicine & Health Justice is a community of students, professors, and community members involved in medicine, public health, and health justice work.
 We are dedicated to creating an intersectional medicine and public health that is community-centered and advocates for the collective liberation and healing for all people, especially those most vulnerable and marginalized in society.